These Guinness Doughnuts with Irish Whiskey Frosting are incredibly moist and perfectly potent, making for a superb St. Patrick's Day celebration.

 These definitely succeeded.
 Thank you Guinness and soy milk.
 And the care I took in not over-mixing the batter (LOL).

-Guinness donuts make the most perfect St. Patrick Day dessert (or breakfast... shhh), but if they're not quite your thing or you want to make multiple treats, I have lots of desserts perfect for your March 17 celebrations!
+Guinness donuts make the most perfect St. Patrick Day dessert (or for a boozy breakfast... shhh), but if they're not quite your thing or you want to make multiple treats, I have lots of desserts perfect for your March 17 celebrations!
 Here are some of my favorites:

 That sounds more reasonable.